GrammaTech/gtirb-stack-stamp/README.md

 preserved.
 By encoding and decoding this return address, an attacker has a more difficult task, since the replacement data would need to be properly encoded, such that when it is unstamped, it results in the desired address.

+## Copyright and Acknowledgments

+Copyright (C) 2020 GrammaTech, Inc.

+This code is licensed under the MIT license.
+See the LICENSE file in the project root for license terms.

+This project is sponsored by the Office of Naval Research, One Liberty Center, 875 N. Randolph Street, Arlington, VA 22203 under contract # N68335-17-C-0700.
+The content of the information does not necessarily reflect the position or policy of the Government and no official endorsement should be inferred.